 Our English curriculum is derived using a variety of high quality age-appropriate texts.
 We use each book to create opportunities to develop reading fluency and comprehension with a focus on key reading strategies and skills; develop grammar and punctuation knowledge and understanding to use and apply across the wider curriculum; explore the writing structure and features of different genres, identify the purpose and audience; plan and write an initial piece of writing with a clear context and purpose before evaluating the effectiveness of writing by editing and redrafting.

 We measure the effectiveness and impact of our English Writing, Grammar and Spelling curriculum in a variety of different ways.
 We use National and summative testing to assess pupils’ outcomes for Grammar, Punctuation and Spelling as part of the Statutory Assessment Tests (SATs for Year 6 pupils) and through termly summative assessments across school which enables pupils’ progress and attainment in the subject matter to be evaluated.
 Our assessments inform teachers of pupils’ next steps and successes.
 The impact of the curriculum can be seen through pupils’ national assessment results.
-Half-termly, teachers moderate pupils work in school and in cluster meetings with other schools to ensure accurate assessments are made.
+Half-termly, teachers moderate pupils work in school and in cluster meetings with other schools within our Enhance Trust and the local authority to ensure accurate assessments are made.
 The quality of writing in English and curriculum books is evaluated by learning walks, drop ins, pupil conferencing and work scrutinies.
 These inform future areas for improvement and the impact of new initiatives.
 The English coordinator provides an action plan for the subject and addresses areas for development and improvement which is then shared with all staff.

 The impact of our writing, grammar, spelling and punctuation curriculum can also be measured through the acquisition of pupil voice and talking to the children about their own learning.
 Pupil voice indicates that the children are enjoying their learning and can talk about the subject and curriculum opportunities.